Defence Aptitude Assessment

 The Defence Aptitude Assessment (DAA) is an essential part of the joining process.
+You will undertake series of tests, which evaluate your knowledge, understanding and performance in key areas vital to career success within the Royal Navy.

 The tests that form it are recognised as strong indicators for in-job performance at all ranks, and across all Branches and Services of the Royal Navy.